Deformations of the connected sum of Gorenstein algebras: Connected sum of Gorenstein algebras

 since $X\#\emptyset$ and $Y$ satisfy the conditions of Lemma \ref{step2}, the map

 is unobstructed and surjective on pure $x$-degrees, thus if we restrict to pure $x$-degrees we get the following diagram

 where $P_X$ is the $x$-graded part of $P$.
 To be precise $P_X=P^{\{0\}\times \G_m}$ is the equivariant functor with respect to the second component $\G_m$ (coming from $Y$).
-The composed map $\Def(*/X\#\emptyset)\to \Def(X)$ is trivial, since by Lemma \ref{lema-gor1} the functor $\Def^{<0}(X\#\emptyset\backslash X)$ is trivial, as it's tangent and obstruction spaces vanish.
-Therefore, we get a map If $P\to X\times Y$ is smooth and isomorphic on tangent spaces, then so is $P_X \to X$, and then the map $X\# 0 \to X$ is injective on tangent spaces and unobstructed, which is false. \end{proof} The final argument is derived from the previous one.
-The initial part is identical, but then we need to employ the former result. \begin{twr} The good deformation functor $\Def^{<0}(X\#Y)$ fits into the following Cartesian square
+The composed map ${\Def(*/X\#\emptyset)^{<0}\to \Def(X)^{<0}}$ is trivial, since by Lemma \ref{lema-gor1} the functor $\Def^{<0}(X\#\emptyset\backslash X)$ is trivial, as it's tangent and obstruction spaces vanish.
+Therefore, we get a map If $P\to X\times Y$ is smooth and isomorphic on tangent spaces, then so is $P_X \to X$, and then the map $X\# \emptyset \to X$ is injective on tangent spaces and unobstructed, which is false. \end{proof} The final argument is derived from the previous one.
+The initial part is identical, but then we need to employ the former result. \begin{twr} The good deformation functor $\Def^{<0}(X\#Y)$ is smoothly equivalent to a closed hypersurface of $\Def^{<0}(X\cup_* Y)$ cut by an equation in degree $d$.
+Moreover, we get the diagram